grain-lang/grain/docs/contributor/data_representations.md

 ### Strings

-Chars and Strings are currently the only data types that store data in 8-bit chunks rather than 32 bits.
+Bytes and Strings are currently the only data types that store data in 8-bit chunks rather than 32 bits.

 ```plaintext
 ╔══════╦═══════════╤══════╤════════╤════════╤═════╤════════╗